heathermiller/dist-prog-book/chapter/8/big-data.md

 ***Serialization/Deserialization***
-Hive implements the LazySerDe as the default SerDe.
-It deserializes rows into internal objects lazily so that the cost of Deserialization of a column is incurred only when it is needed.
+Hive implements the LazySerDe as the default SerDe interface.
+A SerDe is a combination of serialization and deserialization which helps developers instruct Hive on how their records should be processed.
+The Deserializer interface translates rows into internal objects lazily so that the cost of Deserialization of a column is incurred only when it is needed.
+The Serializer, however, converts a Java object into a format that Hive can write to HDFS or another supported system.
 Hive also provides a RegexSerDe which allows the use of regular expressions to parse columns out from a row.
-Hive also supports various formats like TextInputFormat, SequenceFileInputFormat and RCFileInputFormat.

 ### 1.2.2 Pig Latin
 The goal of Pig Latin {% cite olston2008pig --file big-data%} is to attract experienced programmers to perform ad-hoc analysis on big data.
 Parallel database products provide a simple SQL query interface, which is good for non-programmers and simple tasks, but not in a style where experienced programmers would approach.
 Instead such programmers prefer to specify single steps and operate as a sequence.